- Let’s add the relevant endpoint to

 - Go down the list of

-paste each result in until we get a hit. juicypotatoNG
+EnabledandCtrl+Fpaste each result in until we get a hit. juicypotatoNGis the first option and it works:

 - Let’s grab the binary alongside our local

-to transfer to the victim:
+ncto transfer to the victim:

 wget https://github.com/antonioCoco/JuicyPotatoNG/releases/download/v1.1/JuicyPotatoNG.zip